psdiaspedro/Basecamp-42SP/README.md

       common work methodology that allows all team members to contribute to the project.

     # Time management and resiliency
       The school is open 24/7.
-Thus, the so-called "pisciners" are free to work whenever they want, which demands excellent time management skills and resiliency for not "drowning" amid the massive load of work demanded by the non-stop 26-day program.
+We are free to work whenever	we want, which demands excellent time management skills and resiliency for not "drowning" amid the massive load of work demanded by the non-stop 26-day program.